MadSci356/Crystal/README.md

 # crystal
-Python Algorithms for creating 3D crystal models and lattice structures for use with Captive.
-Created while working as an undergrad researcher for Kumah Lab at NC State University
+Created while working as an undergrad researcher for Kumah Lab at NC State University (2017-2018) Python Algorithms for creating 3D crystal models and lattice structures for use with Captive.
 How to install on a Unix system:
 I will be making it into a library for now this is how to install it.